rwsite/updatepulse-server/README.md

 Remote update check frequency         | select    | Only available in case Webhooks are not used - How often UpdatePulse Server will poll each Remote Repository for package updates - checking too often may slow down the server (recommended "Once Daily").

 A button is available to send a test request to the Remote Repository Service.
 The request checks whether the service is reachable and if the request can be authenticated.
-Tests via this button are not supported for Bitbucket ; if Bitbucket is used, testing should be done after saving the settings and trying to prime a package in the Packages Overview tab.
+Tests via this button are not supported for Bitbucket ; if Bitbucket is used, testing should be done after saving the settings and trying to register a package in the Packages Overview tab.

 In case Webhooks are not used, the following actions are available to forcefully alter the packages schedules (maintenance, tests, etc):
 - Clear all the scheduled remote updates